Automattic/mongoose/docs/connections.md

 mongoose.connect('mongodb://127.0.0.1:27017/myapp');
 ```

-This is the minimum needed to connect the `myapp` database running locally
+This is the minimum needed to connect the `myapp` database running locally on the default port (27017).
-on the default port (27017).
-If connecting fails on your machine, try using
+For local MongoDB databases, we recommend using `127.0.0.1` instead of `localhost`.
-`127.0.0.1` instead of `localhost`.
+That is because Node.js 18 and up prefer IPv6 addresses, which means, on many machines, Node.js will resolve `localhost` to the IPv6 address `::1` and Mongoose will be unable to connect.

 You can also specify several more parameters in the `uri`: